Community-Engaged Learning

 • REVIVE!: Students will lead REVIVE! trainings to increase community awareness and readiness as well as lead research projects to better define Hampton Roads opioid’s crisis and barriers to care.

-Diabetes and obesity are two prevalent issues in our region.
-Initiatives in this service pathway focus on nutrition and exercise.
+Hypertension, diabetes, and obesity are three prevalent issues in our region.
+Initiatives in this service pathway focus on nutrition and exercise to tackle sedentary lifestyles and promote healthy living.

 • Adaptive Gymastics: Provides adolescents with special physical, developmental and neurological needs with an opportunity to take part in a weekly gymnastics class.